-L and C determine the resonance frequencies, whereas R and C determine the decay time constant for the circuit.
-Any time that there is the need to pick out a signal at one frequency and suppress nearby frequencies, resonant circuits are used.
+■ L and C determine the resonance frequencies, whereas R and C determine the decay time constant for the circuit.

+• Any time that there is the need to pick out a signal at one frequency and suppress nearby frequencies, resonant circuits and used fig. below.